Noise, vibration, and harshness: Sources of NVH

 Many problems are generated as either vibration or noise, transmitted via a variety of paths, and then radiated acoustically into the cabin.
 These are classified as "structure-borne" noise.
 Others are generated acoustically and propagated by airborne paths.
 Structure-borne noise is attenuated by isolation, while airborne noise is reduced by absorption or through the use of barrier materials.
 Vibrations are sensed at the steering wheel, the seat, armrests, or the floor and pedals.
-Some problems are sensed visually - such as the vibration of the rear-view mirror or header rail on open-topped cars.
+Some problems are sensed visually, such as the vibration of the rear-view mirror or header rail on open-topped cars.

 Tonal versus broadband

 NVH can be tonal such as engine noise, or broadband, such as road noise or wind noise, normally.
 Some resonant systems respond at characteristic frequencies, but in response to random excitation.
 Therefore, although they look like tonal problems on any one spectrum, their amplitude varies considerably.
 Other problems are self-resonant, such as whistles from antennas.

 Tonal noises often have harmonics.
-Here is the noise spectrum of Michael Schumacher's Ferrari at 16680 rpm, showing the various harmonics.
-The x axis is given in terms of multiples of engine speed.
-The y axis is logarithmic, and uncalibrated.
+Below is the noise spectrum of Michael Schumacher's Ferrari at 16680 rpm, showing the various harmonics.
+The x-axis is given in terms of multiples of engine speed.
+The y-axis is logarithmic, and uncalibrated.

 Instrumentation

-Typical instrumentation used to measure NVH include microphones, accelerometers and force gauges, or load cells.
-Many NVH facilities will have semi-anechoic chambers, and rolling road dynamometers.
-Typically signals are recorded direct to hard disk via an analog-to-digital converter.
-In the past magnetic or DAT tape recorders were used.
-The integrity of the signal chain is very important, typically each of the instruments used are fully calibrated in a lab once per year, and any given setup is calibrated as a whole once per day.
+Typical instrumentation used to measure NVH include microphones, accelerometers, and force gauges or load cells.
+Many NVH facilities have semi-anechoic chambers, and rolling road dynamometers.
+Typically, signals are recorded directly to the hard drive via an analog-to-digital converter.
+In the past, magnetic or DAT tape recorders were used.
+The integrity of the signal chain is very important, typically each of the instruments used are fully calibrated in a laboratory once per year, and any given setup is calibrated as a whole once per day.

 Laser scanning vibrometry is an essential tool for effective NVH optimization.
-The vibrational characteristics of a sample is acquired full field under operational or excited conditions.
+The vibrational characteristics of a sample is acquired full-field under operational or excited conditions.
 The results represent the actual vibrations.
 No added mass is influencing the measurement, as the sensor is light itself.